mazo20/personalWebsite/Content/index.md

 *2020, Toronto, Canada*

-Developing a mobile app for a research team in Toronto that takes advantage of their [Polygon-RNN++](http://www.cs.toronto.edu/polyrnn/) neural net.
+Developing a mobile app in React Native for a research team in Toronto that takes advantage of their state-of-the-art [Polygon-RNN++](http://www.cs.toronto.edu/polyrnn/) neural net for image segmentation.

 # Education